I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 Roaring in pain and anger, the creature lunged.

-I flung myself aside, stumbling as I tried to avoid the spreading flames and slamming my face into the roughhewn boards of a stall.
+I flung myself aside, stumbling to avoid the spreading flames and slamming my face into the roughhewn boards of a stall.

 Pain shot through my skull and tears welled as the rifle flew from my grasp.

 Blinking, I rolled desperately as a clawed arm swiped at me.
 A sharp line of pain flashed hot across my chest.
-But the stall saved me by taking the brunt of the blow, shards of wood showered down on me.
+But the stall saved me by taking the brunt of the blow, sending shards of wood showering down on me.

 I scrambled backwards, trying to put more distance between us.
 Blood trickled down my chest, but I ignored the wound.
 If I didn’t die in the immediate future, I’d worry about it later.

 The beast turned after me, its tail slashing through the smoke and slamming the stuck door open.
-Storm winds fanned the flames higher.
+Storm winds blew inside, fanning the flames higher.

 The interior of the barn became a flickering smoke-filled haze as the fire spread, licking the sides of the stalls and along the door jam.